Skip to content

 Your tutor is David Gregory, an experienced master blacksmith whose work includes original commissions and a wide range of restoration projects.
 David also occasionally takes commissions for film and television productions.
 This course is limited to six participants to allow everyone plenty of time with the course tutor.

-This course will run on 4th April and 20th June.
+This course will run on the 20th June and 17th of July.
 There will be a break for lunch and a mess room to eat lunch in, alternatively there is an on-site café.
 Tea and coffee provided.

 Times